MORE SWIM GOGGLES CHOICES

 4) How long does a pair of swim goggles last?

-If you really care for your swimming goggles, a pair should last a few months of daily use provided you store the goggles in a safe place after each practice.
+If you really care for your it, a pair should last a few months of daily use provided you store the goggles in a safe place after each practice.

 If not, a pair may be useless after few weeks due to scratching

 Be sure to check out our selection of clearance swim goggles to save a few bucks!

 What Customers Are Saying...

 Reviewing: Tyr Anti Fog Spray

 Reviewing: Nike Goggle CHROME MIRROR JR